-Trust Providers validate the identity of Client Workloads through a process called workload attestation.
+Trust Provider: Trust Providers validate Client Workload identities through workload attestation, verifying identity claims from the workload's runtime environment rather than relying on pre-shared secrets.Learn more validate the identity of Client Workloads through a process called Workload Attestation: Workload attestation cryptographically verifies a workload's identity using evidence from its runtime environment, such as platform identity documents or tokens, rather than using static credentials.Learn more.
 Instead of relying on pre-shared secrets like API keys, passwords, or certificates Trust Providers verify identity by consulting trusted systems in the workload’s runtime environment.

 The core idea is simple but powerful: rather than asking, “What secret do you know?”, Trust Providers ask, “Can your environment vouch for who you are?”
 It’s similar to checking someone’s government-issued ID rather than taking their word for it.